ken48/UnityUiParticles/README.md

 Scaling mode - Hierarchy only
 Simulation space - Local only
-Camera for baking mesh in Overlay rendering mode - Orthographic only
+Camera for baking mesh - Orthographic only

 ## Requirements
 Unity **2018.2+** due to new interface for ParticleSystemRender: